Can you Get a Speeding Ticket If you Are Driving the Speed Limit?

 Many vehicle accidents happen during heavy rain or snow.
 When ice coats the roadway, it’s almost inevitable some kind of accident will happen.
 If a driver travels no faster than the posted speed limit, they can still get a ticket for speeding.
+Taking driving conditions into account, a police officer can decide if you were going too fast to be reasonably safe.
 If the person also caused an accident and injuries, this negligent act can be grounds for a lawsuit by the crash’s victims.

 Kentucky’s speeding law states in part: